KevinCooper/final_project_2/README.md

 ## Approach ##
 As given in the levels of functionality, Ethernet needed to be implemented in order for anything further to be accomplished for this project.
 After several attempts to implement a simple IP stack using the Ethernet Lite module provided by Xilinx CORE, the design was made to use the provided Microblaze implementation of Ethernet.

-Once the problem of how Ethernet was going to be received, the contents of the packets needed to be displayed to the serial connection of the computer to verify that results matching their expected outputs.
+Once the problem of how Ethernet was going to be received, the contents of the packets needed to be displayed to the serial connection of the computer to verify that results matched their expected outputs.
 The best way to achieve this was using the UART implementation from a previous lab.

-THe last step was determining how to get the received data from the Microblaze processor to my custom peripheral that did the pattern matching.
+The last step was determining how to get the received data from the Microblaze processor to my custom peripheral that did the pattern matching.
 Once that was achieved, getting a signal back from the module was necessary in order to visually determine over the serial connection whether a bad packet had been detected.

 ## Implementation ##